-This Energy Statement has been prepared by chapmanbdsp to support the planning application for the redevelopment of New City Court, 4-26 St Thomas Street, London SE1 9RS.
+This Energy Statement is to supersede the original document issued for planning in April 2021.
+This report has been prepared by chapmanbdsp to support the planning application addendum for the redevelopment of New City Court, 4-26 St Thomas Street, London SE1 9RS.

-The objective of this energy statement is to present the Applicant's commitment to energy efficiency and carbon dioxide (CO2) emissions reduction for the Proposed Development.
+The objective of this energy statement is to present the Applicant's commitment to energy efficiency and carbon dioxide $(CO_2)$ emissions reduction for the Proposed Development.
 It identifies the applicable planning policies and measures that have been applied to the design of the development in response to these requirements.